5 Self Care Rituals That Take Less Than 10 Minutes

 ✦ · ✦ · ✦

 That's enough.
-That's always been enough.
+That has always been enough.

 Before We Begin: The Permission